supervisely/docs/neural-networks/model-evaluation-benchmark/instance-segmentation.md

 To construct the PR-curve, follow these steps:

-1. **Sort predictions:** Arrange all the bounding box predictions by their confidence scores in descending order.
+1. **Sort predictions:** Arrange all predicted instances by their confidence scores in descending order.
 2. **Classify outcomes:** For each prediction, determine if it is a true positive (TP) or a false positive (FP) and record these classifications in a table.
 3. **Calculate cumulative metrics:** As you move through each prediction, calculate the cumulative precision and recall.
 Add these values to the table.
 4. **Plot points:** Each row in the table now represents a point on a graph, with cumulative recall on the x-axis and cumulative precision on the y-axis.
 Initially, this creates a zig-zag line because of variations between predictions.